-The largest contributor to deposits from customers was current accounts with a share of 88 per cent.
-Savings accounts have a share of 12 per cent of total bank customer deposits.
-Term deposits from customers and other accounts equate less than 1 per cent of the total deposit base.
-The increase in current account balances is also due to the decrease in market interest rates for saving accounts and term deposits in the recent years.
+The largest contributor to deposits from customers was current accounts with a share of 89 per cent.
+Savings accounts have a share of 10 per cent of total bank customer deposits.
+Term deposits from customers and other accounts contain equate less than 1 per cent of the total deposit base.
+The current structure of customer base is dominated by current accounts due to an economic environment dominated by very low interest rates.
 The liabilities structure of Raiffeisen Bank Kosovo was dominated by customer deposits, and this was also the case for the Kosovo market.